olddognewtrix123/kyle/README.md

      `-----'`--' `---'  `----'  `---'  `--'    `--'`-------' `------'
     -----------------------------------------------------------------

+Hi, everyone.
+This is me trying to figure out how to get forms in React to work.

 <<<<<<<<< saved version
 for testing where divs are, inline style can be accomplished with style={{backgroundColor: 'red', textAlign: 'center'}}# kyle
 =========